fbn776/AssistScript/docs/implementation-details/How-loops-are-implemented.md

-# Control structures
+# How loops are implemented

-Control structures are commands that are used to control the flow of execution the program.
+Loops are control structures that are used to control the flow of execution the program.
-They are used to make decisions, loop over commands, etc.
+They are used to loop over some set of commands, do repetitive tasks, etc.

-In this readme, I will explain the following control structures:
+In this doc file, I will explain the following control structures:

 ## LOOPS